The Queen Who Ever Was: Plot

-At Driftmark

-Corlys Velaryon advises Rhaenyra to quickly utilize her new-found military advantage of more dragonriders.
+At Driftmark, Corlys Velaryon advises Rhaenyra to quickly utilize her new-found military advantage of more dragonriders.
 Corlys tries to bond with Alyn, who rebuffs his paternal attempts.
 Alyn rebukes Corlys for never showing interest in him and Addam when his legitimate children were alive, leaving the brothers to suffer as bastards.
 Corlys and Alyn set sail aboard Corlys' flagship, the "Queen Who Never Was", to join the Velaryon blockade.

-At Harrenhal

-Ser Alfred Broome arrives as Rhaenyra's emissary and, surveying Daemon's army of Rivermen, pledges to follow him if he proclaims himself king.
+Ser Alfred Broome arrives at Harrenhal as Rhaenyra's emissary and, surveying Daemon's army of Rivermen, pledges to follow him if he proclaims himself king.
 Alarmed after overhearing their conversation, Ser Simon Strong sends Rhaenyra a raven, warning that Daemon may be traitorous.
 At night, Alys Rivers leads Daemon to a weirwood tree, saying he is ready to see his fate, if he wishes.
 Daemon touches the tree and sees visions of the future, with one depicting a White Walker leading an army of wights and another featuring Daenerys Targaryen with her three dragon hatchlings.
 Helaena appears to Daemon, stating that he now knows the full story and his role in it.
 When Rhaenyra and Addam arrive at Harrenhal on dragonback the next day, Daemon reveals to Rhaenyra that he knows of the Song of Ice and Fire, and reaffirms his loyalty to her, bending the knee alongside the Rivermen; Broome retreats into the crowd.

-In the Vale

-Exhausted from scouting the Vale's harsh countryside without sustenance or shelter, Rhaena finally encounters the wild dragon as it devours sheep.
+Meanwhile in the Vale, exhausted from scouting the Vale's harsh countryside without sustenance or shelter, Rhaena finally encounters the wild dragon as it devours sheep.
+On Dragonstone, Baela empathizes with Jace, expressing her concerns over civilian casualties, as does Rhaenyra.

-At Dragonstone

-Baela empathizes with Jace, expressing her concerns over civilian casualties, as does Rhaenyra.
 Mysaria counsels her to remain strong as she has a major tactical advantage.
 During supper, Rhaenyra promises knighthood to Addam, Hugh, and Ulf if they serve her well, and announces they leave in two days to attack Lannisport and Oldtown.

 Late at night, Alicent secretly arrives on Dragonstone and admits to Rhaenyra of her faults that helped cause the conflict and offers to let her peacefully take King's Landing after Aemond leaves for the Riverlands.
 In exchange, she pleads for her and her children's lives, but Rhaenyra insists she must take Aegon's life to end the war and secure the throne.
 Alicent seemingly acknowledges that and departs the castle, promising that the gates of King's Landing will be opened in three days time.

-Across Westeros

 In the Reach, the Hightower host marches north accompanied by Prince Daeron Targaryen on his dragon, Tessarion.
 At the Twins, House Stark's army crosses south.
 In the Westerlands, Jason Lannister and Humfrey Lefford lead their host east.
+At Harrenhal, Daemon readies the armies of the Riverlands to march south.
+At sea, Tyland Lannister and Sharako Lohar sail with the Triarchy armada west across the Narrow Sea.
+Lord Corlys and Alyn join up with the Velaryon fleet in the Gullet.
 Somewhere unknown, Otto Hightower is held captive.